javascript-studio/studio-lambda/README.md

 - `awsRequestId`: The AWS request ID, either from `options` or generated.
 - `getRemainingTimeInMillis()`: Returns the remaining time until the Lambda function times out.

+If `callback` is not defined (the lambda handler function has an arity < 3), the function is expected to return a promise.

 ## Debugging Lambda functions